mdiin/pdf-stamper/README.md

 - Control indentation of first line for parsed text
 - Add space after every line of paragraph
 - Pluggable text parser, to support other formats than XML (is this even relevant?)
+- Control the center-fold

+Some of this will need a rewrite of the core to isolate side-effects at the edges, and make the internal API more data-driven in general.

 # Acknowledgments